codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 Installing the runtime installs the Codefresh Software Development Platform (CSDP), comprising Argo project components and CSDP-specific components.
 We maintain an enterprise-supported version of the Argo CD components, derived from a conformed fork of the Argo ecosystem.

 ### About runtime installation
-There are two parts to installing runtimes:
+Installing a runtime includes installing the:
-1. Installing the CSDP CLI, a one-time action, typically required only for initial CDSP setup.
+1. CSDP CLI.
-2. Installing the CSDP runtime from the CLI in a specific namespace on your cluster.
+2. CSDP runtime from the CLI in a specific namespace on your cluster.
   Every runtime installation makes commits to two Git repos:
    * Runtime install repo: The installation repo that manages the runtime itself with Argo CD.
-If the repo URL you provide does not exist, CSDP untime creates it automatically.
+If the repo URL you provide does not exist, CSDP runtime creates it automatically.
    * Git Source repo: Created automatically during runtime installation.
 The repo with the demo resources required for the sample `Hello World` pipelines we provide.

 ### Before you begin